NuevoFoundation/workshops/content/english/csharp-basics/control-structures.md

 The code above will print the statement `I like Music` because the boolean expression, `likeMusic == true`, is true.
 {{% /notice %}}

-Let's revisit the greating example above, and make decision for Patrick on whether to say "Good Morning," "Good Afternoon," "Good Night".
+Let's revisit the greeting example above, and make decision for Patrick on whether to say "Good Morning," "Good Afternoon," "Good Night".

 Patrick should say "Good Morning" between 0:00 - 11:59, "Good Afternoon" between 12:00 - 19:59, and "Good Night" between 20:00 - 23:59.